MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 ---
-title: Properties for an embedded MicroStrategy Library home page
+title: Properties for an embedded Library home page
-description: Describes the properties that can be set for an embedded MicroStrategy Library home page.
+description: Describes the properties that can be set for an embedded Library home page.
 ---

-When you embed a MicroStrategy Library home page into a web page, you use the `embedLibraryPage(props)` method under the `microstrategy.embeddingContexts` namespace.
+When you embed a Library home page into a web page, you use the `embedLibraryPage(props)` method under the `microstrategy.embeddingContexts` namespace.

 ## Method

 ### `microstrategy.embeddingContexts.embedLibraryPage(props)`

-This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the MicroStrategy Library home page URL (specified by the `serverUrl` property).
+This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the Library home page URL (specified by the `serverUrl` property).

 #### Return value

-This method returns a promise, which is resolved when the MicroStrategy Library home page is loaded.
+This method returns a promise, which is resolved when the Library home page is loaded.

-The `props` parameter contains required key:value pairs that defines the Library Server URL and the `<div>` placeholder where the iFrame containing the MicroStrategy Library home page will be created.
+The `props` parameter contains required key:value pairs that defines the Library Server URL and the `<div>` placeholder where the iFrame containing the Library home page will be created.
 It can also contain other optional key:value pairs to customize the UI, authentication and custom error handler.

 The `props` parameter could contain the following key:value pairs: